kodefluence/altair-doc/content/docs/prologue/routes.md

   stores.yaml
 ```

-And in each file should be looks like this.
+And in each file could be looks like this.

 ```yaml
 name: users